 3. Telling your story:

-Cadbury Fundraiser will ask Grant winners to supply further information to help Cadbury Fundraiser tell the winner’s story.
+Cadbury Fundraising will ask Grant winners to supply further information to help Cadbury Fundraising tell the winner’s story.

 Section E - General

 By submitting an application, the Applicant represents to Cadbury Fundraising that it has observed all relevant statutory and other regulatory authority requirements in the formulation of its Application and that the proposed project, activity or initiative complies with all relevant statutory and other regulatory authority requirements.

 These Application Conditions are contractually binding on the Applicant and are governed by the laws of Victoria, Australia.

 3. Facts and information: